h3-vanet/van3twin/README.md

   ```
 * Save the settings.json
 * Go to the Command Palette (Ctrl+Shift+P) and select: > CMake: Delete Cache and Reconfigure
+* **Important**: you sometimes might need to run the above command to refresh the project, especially when you modify a `.h` file
 * In the `.vscode/` folder you can find three files: settings.json, task.json, and launch.json
-* To configure launch parameters, refer to `.vscode/settings.json`, particularly in the `cmake.debugConfig` section, where you can set the working directory and other debug configurations.
+* To configure launch parameters, refer to `.vscode/settings.json`, particularly in the `cmake.debugConfig` section, where you can set the working directory and other debug configurations
-* To build a specific target, go to the Command Palette (Ctrl+Shift+P) and select: > CMake: Build Target, then choose the desired target (e.g. v2i-areaSpeedAdvisor-80211p).
+* To build a specific target, go to the Command Palette (Ctrl+Shift+P) and select: > CMake: Build Target, then choose the desired target (e.g. v2i-areaSpeedAdvisor-80211p)
 * The selected target will be the default one for the next run/debug commands.
-To change it, repeat the previous step and select a different target.
+To change it, repeat the previous step and select a different target
-* You can also change the target by directly open the left sidebar, clicking on the CMake Projects tab, and selecting the desired target from the list of available targets.
+* You can also change the target by directly open the left sidebar, clicking on the CMake Projects tab, and selecting the desired target from the list of available targets
-* To run/debug the selected target, you can use the standard Visual Studio Code debug options (e.g., F5 to start debugging, Ctrl+F5 to run without debugging), or the button in the toolbar.
+* To run/debug the selected target, you can use the standard Visual Studio Code debug options (e.g., F5 to start debugging, Ctrl+F5 to run without debugging), or the button in the toolbar
 * If you want to run the simulation with display forwarding, in `.vscode/settings.json`, add to `cmake.debugConfig` the following line: `"env": {"DISPLAY": "yourdisplay", "LIBGL_ALWAYS_INDIRECT": "1"}`.
-Then in your Visual Studio Code terminal, before running the simulation, set the DISPLAY variable with the command: `export DISPLAY=yourdisplay` (this operation must be done for each run/debug launch).
+Then in your Visual Studio Code terminal, before running the simulation, set the DISPLAY variable with the command: `export DISPLAY=yourdisplay` (this operation must be done for each run/debug launch)
+* **Important**: while using Visual Studio Code you might sometimes need to refresh `clangd` server (through Command Palette (Ctrl+Shift+P) and select: > clangd: Restart language server)

 # VaN3Twin-CARLA extension